Key Stages 1 and 2

 Personal Health & Social Education

 We follow the S.E.A.L.
 (Social and Emotional Aspects of Learning) Program which is the one recommended by the Government.
-We also teach and promote PSHE through important weeks and events such as Mental Health Week and Anti Bullying Week.
-We also have projects across the school for PSHE, as seen in the whole school display at the front office.
+We teach and promote PSHE through important weeks and events such as Mental Health Week and Anti Bullying Week.
+We also have projects across the school for PSHE.

 We have recently started following Ten Ten’s scheme ‘Life to the Full' to teach the new RSHE curriculum which explores many themes such as loving ourselves, relationships with others and our place and contribution to the wider community.
-Across the school our Ten Ten sessions are taught every week on a Friday and the sessions are very interactive for the children.
+Parents have log on details to follow the outline of these sessions at home.

 Health education is promoted through many of the topics covered and the children are encouraged to consider the health and safety issues related to their daily activities.

-Our School Council is greatly used and it enables the children to have a voice within the school
+Our School Council enables the children to have a voice within the school